stronnag/mwptools/docs/manual/docs/mwp-miscellaneous-tools.md

     	 dfu-util -d 0483:df11 --alt 0 -s 0x08000000:force:leave -D inav_5.0.0_WINGFC.bin

 * The firmware is flashed and the FC reboots
+* The temporary bin file is removed

-see also https://github.com/fiam/msp-tool for another tool to simplify flashing.
+see also [msp-tool](https://github.com/fiam/msp-tool) for another tool to simplify command line FC flashing.

 ## flashdl